Vince Holding Corp. (VNCE) CEO Brendan Hoffman on Q1 2020 Results - Earnings Call Transcript

 I'll comment on the rents first and I’ll hand it over to Dave to unpack some of the other things you asked.
 I mean, I think you know we're very pleased with the most part about the constructive conversations we're having with the landlords.
 Obviously everybody is in a very difficult situation here, and for a period of time there wasn't all that much to discuss.
 But now as we've started to open up stores, we've entered into meaningful dialog on what the proper solutions are and they are still ongoing.
 I'd say we're kind of midway through.

 Obviously, we have a lot of different leaseholders.
 We have a couple that holds a lot of our leases and are very pleased with the discussions there, and then we have a lot of one-offs that again, we're equally pleased with the direction of the conversation.
-But they are not done yet you know and so we have our ways to go, but clearly our ability to see opportunity for our Vince and Rebecca Taylor on the strategy we went into COVID with, which was shorter-term, percentage rent, flexible leases, is serving us very well now, not only in those that we have under that structure, but also in already having that as a competency for our brand and brands when we talk about running the Vince playbook, to be able to open up stores with very little CapEx, have them look fantastic to the consumer and do business on a – with a variable expense structure.
+But they are not done yet, you know and so we have our ways to go, but clearly our ability to see opportunity for our Vince and Rebecca Taylor on the strategy we went into COVID with, which was shorter-term, percentage rent, flexible leases, is serving us very well now, not only in those that we have under that structure but also in already having that as a competency for our brand and brands when we talk about running the Vince playbook, to be able to open up stores with very little CapEx, have them look fantastic to the consumer and do business on a – with a variable expense structure.

 So more to come on that, but certainly pleased over the last few weeks of direction, the rent discussions have gone with the landlords.
 And I'll turn it over to Dave to unpack some of the other stuff you asked, Dana.